 - Troll: He was a photobomber before photobombing really took off.
 He'd stand in the background of pictures to make people think the photos were fake because he was in them.

-- Type Casting: Many of his characters are a socially awkward teen/young adult who has trouble talking to girls.
-Even in Year One where he played a caveman he was still a nerd with a crush on a girl who's out of his league.
-On the other hand, there is Youth in Revolt, where he plays a lovelorn awkward teenager who takes on a diametrically opposite alter-ego, both taken to comedic extremes.
+- Many of his characters are a socially awkward teen/young adult who has trouble talking to girls.
+Even in Year One where he played a caveman, he was still a nerd with a crush on a girl who's out of his league.
+On the other hand, there is Youth in Revolt, where he plays an awkward lovelorn teenager who takes on a diametrically opposite alter-ego, both taken to comedic extremes.

-- What Could Have Been: He was supposed to be brought for the third season of Veronica Mars but was unavailable.
+- What Could Have Been: He was supposed to have been brought on for the third season of Veronica Mars but was unavailable.
 The character who replaced him was revealed to be part of the rape plot which could have been some nice Playing Against Type for Cera.